 During my time at Warwick, I have undertaken 25 nights of astronomical observations.
 These have been split between the William Herschel Telescope and the Isaac Newton Telescope at the Observatorio del Roque de Los Muchachos on the island of La Palma in the Canary Islands.

 I am also interested in exoplanets, including white dwarf planetary systems.
 My master's research was aimed at fitting a time-series dataset, obtained with FORS2, to retrieve a transmission spectrum of WASP-96b and search for atomic absorption features in its atmosphere.
 Carrying on from this, I hope to also research evolved planetary systems during my PhD.

-I currently mark the 2nd year undergraduate AS2: Astronimcal Spectroscopy lab books, for the PX271 Physics Skills module.
-The primary role of this work involves marking the students lab books to determine how well they have conducted the experiment, recorded their results, how well they have understood the underlying physics, and whether they have properly considered and propagated errors.
-I also need to liaise with the lab demonstrator and the staff in charge of the expriment to finalise my results.
-After this I meet with the students individually to give them personalised feedback on where they have lost their marks and what they can improve upon in future.
+I currently mark the 2nd year undergraduate AS2: Astronomical Spectroscopy lab books, for the PX271 Physics Skills module.
+The primary role of this work involves marking the student's lab books to determine how well they have conducted the experiment, recorded their results, how well they have understood the underlying physics, and whether they have properly considered errors.
+I also need to liaise with the lab demonstrator and the staff in charge of the experiment to finalise my results.
+After this, I meet with the students individually to give them personalised feedback on where they have lost their marks and what they can improve upon in future.

-I am also passionate about physics outreach; I regularly volunteer for events at the university and local schools with the Warwick Planetarium, as well as departmental open days at the University.
+I am very passionate about physics outreach; I regularly volunteer for events at the university and local schools with the Warwick Planetarium, as well as departmental open days at the University.
+I recently wrote an article about spotting nebulae as part of the groups "Astronomy at a Distance" series.
 I am always keen to give talks, or simply answer some questions, feel free to contact me!